Freedom of the press in Timor-Leste

 Freedom of the press in Timor-Leste is protected by section 41 of the Constitution of Timor-Leste.

 After gaining its independence from Indonesia in 2002, there was little discord between the Timor-Leste press and the government.
 However, after 2005, the Timor-Leste government was more active in attempting to suppress anti-government sentiment in several of the country's newspapers, leading the rights group Freedom House to downgrade its press status from "Free" to "Partly Free" in its 2006 report.

 Background

 In 2005, Reporters Without Borders said Timor-Leste had one of the most liberal press environments in Asia.
 However, that same year, parliament gave the executive authority to enact a new penal law that criminalized defamation and dramatically increased penalties for defaming government officials.

 The move was the first in a series of steps by the government against news outlets and journalists that wrote about issues such as corruption and widespread hunger.
 The effort would later include criminal indictments against some of the country's most prominent journalists.
-These indictments, and Timor-Leste's legal restrictions on the press, have widely criticized by press freedom groups around the world.
+These indictments, and Timor-Leste's legal restrictions on the press, have been widely criticized by press freedom groups around the world.